HelpGiveThanks/HGTconfiguration/README.md

 #####C. TGB Drop-in replacement

-1. Click into the .../HGTtemplate/TBGTemplateNitrogen/ folder by first double clicking on the HGTtemplate folder, which reveals the TBGTemplateNitrogen folder, which you then double-click on to open it.
+1. Click into the .../HGTtemplate/TBGTemplateNitrogen/ folder by first double clicking on the HGTtemplate folder, which reveals the TBGTemplateNitrogen folder, that you then double-click on to open it.
 1. Click the 'Select all' button from the  menubar right above the file window and right below the top menu bar.
 1. Click the 'Copy' (not move) button from the top menubar.
 1. In the popup window that opens, replace the two folder names /HGTtemplate/TBGTemplateNitrogen/ with your Bug Genie's one folder name, which, if you followed my recommendation = pm for project manager.